alissonsol/Archive/README.md

 # `yuruna`

 A developer toolset for cross-cloud Kubernetes-based applications.
+Check the [Yuruna YouTube channel](https://www.youtube.com/channel/UCl36lZ2MwZ0f6_QAUOmGNDw) for videos about the tools and examples.

 ## Requirements and cloud-specific steps